David Steele (sportscaster): Orlando Magic

 In voting for the 2010 NBA MVP award, Steele was one of three people to vote Dwight Howard 1st place on the ballot.

 In 2014, Steele announced an NCAA national semifinal between the Florida Gators and Connecticut Huskies for the Gators' teamcast on TNT.
 He also announced a game on TNT between the Florida Gators basketball versus Georgia Bulldogs basketball.

+In 1982, Steele was hired by the Gator Radio Network to provide play-by-play for University of Florida football and basketball games.
+He continued to handle those duties until 1989 when he was hired by the Orlando Magic.

+He graduated from the University of Georgia in June 1985.
+Three days later, Steele was on-the-air anchoring the 5pm sports broadcast as Sports Director at WJHG in Panama City, Florida.
+He left WJHG for Asheville, North Carolina where he was the Sports Director at WLOS until he was hired by the Gator Radio Network.

 Awards and recognitions

 Steele has been named "Sportscaster of the Year" in Florida and North Carolina.
 He is a past president of the Florida Sportscasters Association.

 Personal life

 Steele and his wife, Sally, have three children.
-They live in Winter Park, Florida, a North Orlando suburb.
+He lives in Orlando, Florida.